iam-aman/pitooth-fsr/README.md

 # pitooth-fsr

-A stack which allows a force-sensitive resistor to act as a Bluetooth keyboard and send keystrokes when the resistor is depressed.
+A stack which allows a force-sensitive resistor connected to a Raspberry Pi to act as a Bluetooth keyboard and send keystrokes when the resistor is depressed.

 ## Compiling & Installing Dependencies